wlinds/ez_cards/README.md

     ├── readme.md (this is not needed)
     └── styles.css
     ```
-5. Done!
+5. Commit your repo.
+Done!
 You can now visit the site at *your-username*.github.io.